Cashier Accounts & Payments

 Accounts Due – North Carolina law states that if you have an unpaid account for the spring semester or previous semesters you cannot enroll for any summer session until the account has been paid in full.
 The University will not under any circumstances make adjustments to or waive payment of tuition and fees in violation of this or other legal statutes.

-Summer Billing – Summer I – Billing for Maymester/Summer I will be April 18, 2016 and the due date will be May 5, 2016.
-Students who need to register after April 18th will have to pre-pay tuition and fees in order to register for courses in Maymester/Summer I.
+Summer Billing – Summer I – Billing for Maymester/Summer I will be either April 14 or May 1, 2017, depending upon when you register for Maymester/Summer I, and the due date will be May 9, 2017.
+Students who need to register after May 1st will have to pre-pay tuition and fees in order to register for courses in Maymester/Summer I.

-Summer II – Billing for Summer II will be May 24, 2016 and the due date will be June 7, 2016.
-Students who need to register after May 24th will have to pre-pay tuition and fees in order to registers for courses in Summer II.
+Summer II – Billing for Summer II will be either May 19 or June 5, 2017, depending upon when you register, and the due date will be June 13, 2017.
+Students who need to register after June 5th will have to pre-pay tuition and fees in order to register for courses in Summer II.

 Drops & Withdrawals – Please be aware that the time frame for refunds is shorter in the summer.
 This is because Summer School is self-supporting and relies on tuition revenues to pay instructors.
 Once the session starts, it quickly becomes too late to cancel a class due to a reduction in enrollment.
 Below is the refund schedule for summer:

 - Class dropped BEFORE the first day of the session: 100% credit of tuition and fees